-Dave Filipi is the film and video curator at the Wexner Center for the Arts in Columbus, Ohio.
+Dave Filipi is the Director of Film/Video at the Wexner Center for the Arts in Columbus, Ohio.
 He has been a fan of the Criterion Collection since the days when laserdisc was king.
 (Ohio State 42, Michigan 7; photo by Jerry Dannemiller).

 In alphabetical order:

 My admiration for Melville was propelled to a new level when I saw Army of Shadows for the first time in 2006.
 The level of suspense and paranoia that Melville is able to sustain throughout is astonishing, as is the performance by Lino Ventura.
 Thank you to Rialto Pictures and Criterion for making this available to us on the big screen and the small.

 I’ve limited myself to one film per director—otherwise my list might easily have included every Bresson film in the collection.
 I’m always struck by the sensation that I’m seeing a Bresson film for the first time no matter how many times I’ve seen it.
 I never remember plot points or performances, just a lingering feeling of having a profound experience.
 Through Balthazar the donkey, Bresson shows us that there is beauty and dignity in all that makes us human—from kindness to suffering.
 There is no way to top Godard’s quote on the film—“The world in an hour and a half”—so I won’t even try.